In this article

 The duration of alcohol’s effects on the body will depend on your blood alcohol concentration (BAC).
 If you remember, BAC represents the speed by which your body absorbs, distributes, metabolizes, and eliminates the beverage.

-The liver can only metabolize one standard drink per hour.
+The liver, when functioning normally, can only metabolize one standard drink per hour.
 This means that if you consume more than one standard drink within an hour, you increase your BAC level, and your liver needs more time to break down the alcohol.

 For example, if you have a BAC of 0.08 (the legal drinking limit), your body will take approximately 5.5 hours to eliminate the alcohol.
 Because alcohol remains present in your system, it can still have effects on the body.